How do you estimate emissions from employees working from home (WFH) ?

 Read more about our emissions factors here.

-5. Regional assumptions used by Trace
+Regional energy usage assumptions used by Trace

 Trace defines average electricity consumption per employee per WFH day by region using a combination of: